 Music by: Howard Shore || Cinematography by: Andrew Lesnie || Editing by: John Gilbert, Michael J. Horton, Jabez Olssen, Jamie Selkirk || Country: United Kingdom, New Zealand, United States || Language: English

 The greatest strength of the film is perhaps its impeccably efficient screenplay, which is a huge compliment considering how strong everything else in the movie is, top to bottom.
-Fran Walsh and Philipa Boyens, along with Peter Jackson, took what worked from the novel and focused on what needed to shown.
-In many ways, an adapted screenplay like this from such a sprawling, massive story can be every bit as difficult and require all the painstaking care of an original script, if not much more.
-Perhaps the most revealing aspect of Jackson’s adaptation of LOTR is how it takes all the misconceptions that movies based on other source material, such as famous novels, are somehow inherently inferior, or are always doomed to fail if they deviate from the original concepts in any way, and throws that patronizing shit in the dumpster where it belongs.
+Fran Walsh and Philipa Boyens, along with Peter Jackson, took what worked from the novel and focused on what needed to be shown.
+In many ways, an adapted screenplay like this based on such a sprawling, massive story can be every bit as difficult and require all the painstaking care of an original script, if not much more.
+Perhaps the most revealing aspect of Jackson’s adaptation of LOTR is how it challenges snobbish assumptions about the inherent “shortcomings” of feature-films translated from other projects.

-The idea that adapted screenplays, including but not limited to beloved, classic novels, are always going to be inferior than the original author’s conception, is as much a fallacy now as it always has been.
-The Godfather (1972) proved that back in the ’70’s, and The Lord of the Rings proved that three years in a row in the early 2000’s.
-The dimwitted masses, as well as the nose-upturned snobs, need to come to their senses and realize that different mediums like literature (novels, comics, short stories, what have you) and film are not better or worse than each other — some are just older than others, and therefore tend to be considered more “mature” or “higher art,” for some reason.
-Different art mediums each have own strengths and weakness, or trade offs, so a story realized by one method is never guaranteed to be better or worse than any other method — it simply depends on how each particular design for every adaptation is done.
-The same story realized in one medium is always going to be at least somewhat different than if it were realized in another medium, yet that does mean one interpretation of the same material is automatically better or worse.
+The idea that adapted screenplays, including but not limited to those based on classic novels, are always going to be inferior than the original author’s source material, is as much a fallacy now as it always has been.
+The Godfather (1972) proved that back in the 1970s and The Lord of the Rings proved that three years in a row in the early 2000s.
+Different art mediums have different strengths and weakness, or trade offs, so the same story realized in one medium is always going to be somewhat different than when realized in another medium; yet, that does not imply a later interpretation of an original idea is better or worse.
 It simply means they are different.

-The Lord of the Rings is a magnificent artistic success in film every bit as much as Tolkein’s original work was in literature.
+The Lord of the Rings is a magnificent artistic success on film every bit as much as Tolkein’s original work was in literature.
 Its visuals alone are proof of that.
-While audiences will always tend to be the most guarded with the stories that come first, the fact of the matter is that appreciators of art need to come to grips with the concept that every work of art starts afresh with clean slate.
+While audiences will always tend to be the most guarded with respect to the stories that come first, appreciators of art need to come to grips with the concept that every work of art starts afresh with clean slate.
 Every interpretation of a narrative has equal opportunity to fail or surpass the versions that came before it, and to deny this reality is to admit to some form of “art-prejudice.”
-A film franchise like LOTR illustrates as much human imagination and creativity as when Tolkein sat down under a tree one day and decided to write a story about short-statured folk with hairy feet.
-The fact that Fran Walsh, Philipa Boyens, and director Peter Jackson were able to analyze, break down, replicate, and yet also reinterpret and re-envision a story of the depth of the Lord of the Rings as a motion picture is astounding.
+The fact that Fran Walsh, Philipa Boyens, and director Peter Jackson were able to analyze, break down, replicate, and also reinterpret a story as vast and complicated as The Lord of the Rings as a motion picture is astounding.

-LOTR is most recognizable for its massive and expertly planned battle sequences, but as is always the case, the best and most important parts of an epic franchise are the quieter moments of character growth and bonds that are formed over the course of the whole story.
-Not only does every character grow and change like real people, but the ways that they interact, the haunting, beautiful monologues, and the infinitely quotable dialogue gives each role, both minor and major, something important to do and the chance to contribute something meaningful to the fantastic narrative that encompasses them all.
-Everybody has a part to play here, and everyone performs at the top of their game.
+LOTR is most recognizable for its massive and expertly planned battle sequences, but as is often the case, the best and most important parts of an epic franchise are the quieter moments of character growth and bonds that are formed over the course of the whole story.
+Not only does every character grow and change like real people, but the ways they interact, the haunting, beautiful monologues and the infinitely quotable dialogue gives each role, both minor and major, something important to contribute to the fantasy narrative.

 Great screenplays always bring out the best in actors, and nowhere else is this more true than in Jackson’s Rings trilogy.
 There are so many great characters, and so many unforgettable moments, that it’s impossible to list them all.
 The poignant lamenting of King Theodon at Helms Deep before the siege of Saruman, the heartfelt, emotional confessions of Gandalf and Frodo in Moria, the melancholic singing of Pippin as Faramir leads a suicide charge, and Aragorn’s inspiring speech before the last stand at the Black Gate — all of these moments and so many more are framed, lit, edited, and captured beautifully on camera, and will live on as classic scenes in this new age of cinema.
 The War of the Ring may be incredibly powerful when the blades clash, yet the film is at its most epic when the words are soft and the emotions are subtle.